-Legionnaires’ disease is also known as legionellosis or Legionella pneumonia.
-According to the CDC, an estimated 25,000 cases of pneumonia due to Legionella bacteria (Legionella pneumophila) occur in the U.S. annually.
-However, only 5,000 cases are reported because of its nonspecific signs and symptoms.
+According to the Centers for Disease Control and Prevention (CDC), an estimated 25,000 cases of pneumonia due to Legionella bacteria (Legionella pneumophila) occur in the United States on a yearly basis.
+However, only 5,000 cases are reported because of the disease’s nonspecific signs and symptoms.

-Legionella bacteria are contracted by inhaling microscopic water droplets, usually in the form of mist or vapor.
+Legionella, which is the bacteria that causes Legionnaires, are contracted by inhaling microscopic water droplets, usually in the form of mist or vapor.
 The bacteria, which grow best in warm water, are found primarily in human-made environments.

-Outbreaks and clusters have been linked to a number of sources, such as:
+Outbreaks have been linked to a number of sources: